WilliamSimoni/Computational-Mathematics-Resources/README.md

 # Computational-Mathematics-Resources
 I created these resources while I was studying for the computational mathematics course at the University of Pisa

-## Generate the level set of a 2D dimensional function
+## Generate the level set of a 2-dimensional function

 Once you have opened the Julia interactive command-line, include graphics.jl that contains the level_set function.
 Level_set has 1 required parameter and then several optional ones:
 * **fun** is the function you want to generate the level set of.
 Some examples are in quadratic_function.